jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 card *peek_last(pile *pile);
 ```

-The implementation of these methods is pretty much straightforward - we either have to link or unlink an item in the list.
+The implementation of these functions is pretty much straightforward - we either have to link or unlink an item in the list.
 I've also opted to use a non-intrusive list structure with the `card_node` as the node type and `card` as the data type.

 > #### Intrusive vs non-intrusive lists
 > The difference between intrusive and non-intrusive containers is that the *value* types in the intrusive containers *know* they are a part of some collection, which means the links are embedded in the structure, for example: